 In regard to the water that is used during the aquamation process, the impact on the environment is also very low as it uses less water than the average single household would use in one day.
 This includes the aquamation process as well as the rinsing of the final remains inside the containment vessel.

-Additionally, the by-product of aquamation is a nutrient rich water that can be used by treatment plants to assist in the breakdown of waste.
+Additionally, the by-product of aquamation is a nutrient rich water that can be used by municipal treatment plants to assist in the breakdown of waste.
 The end solution of aquamation is completely sterile and includes amino acids, sugars, nutrients, salt, and soap – products of natural decomposition.
-This nutrient rich water is being tested to be used by farmers as fertilizer in the growth of various crops, plants, and trees.
+The nutrient rich water left over from the body acts as a natural fertilizer allowing your pet to live on.
+Read more about creating new life here.
 At Compassionate Care Pet Aquamation, we are fully licensed in New York and meet all the regulations set down by New York State.

 Frequently Asked Questions (FAQ)

-Even though aquamation has been used by universities and scientific industries for over 25 years and by veterinary cremation since 2007, there are still many questions concerning the science of it and how the process works when it comes to use in human and pet cremation facilities.
+Even though aquamation has been used by universities and scientific industries for over 25 years and by veterinary cremation since 2007, many families have questions concerning the science of it and how the process works when it comes to use in human and pet cremation facilities.
 Here are some of the most frequently asked questions we get at Compassionate Care Pet Aquamation:

 How Does Aquamation Work?